Composable Magento for B2B: A 2025 Playbook

 Reduce lock‑in by favoring open APIs and portable data models.
 Keep an exit plan for each service (how to migrate data, roll DNS, and switch SDKs).
 Maintain an extension policy: limit critical-path features to supported, upgradable modules; pin versions and test upgrades in a staging environment with production-like data.

-At Encomage, we begin by identifying the pain points that slow you down — most often it’s frontend speed, search relevance, or pricing logic.
-Instead of overhauling everything at once, we pilot a single modular change with a clear KPI.
-That could mean adding an event backbone, launching a headless storefront for a small slice of your catalog, or moving pricing into its own dedicated service.
-Once we prove the ROI, we repeat the process and scale it further.
+At Encomage, we start by identifying the real bottlenecks holding your store back — often it’s frontend speed, search relevance, or pricing logic.
+Rather than rebuilding everything at once, we focus on one high-impact, measurable improvement.
+That could mean adding an event backbone, launching a headless storefront for a specific product category, or isolating pricing as its own microservice.
+Once we prove the ROI, we scale the approach across your entire architecture — faster, smarter, and with full control.

 Let’s build something powerful together - with AI and strategy.